Ledbetter Heights: Writing credit

 Kenny Wayne Shepherd wrote/co-wrote all but four songs found on the album.

 The album track "I'm Leaving You (Commit a Crime)" is incorrectly credited on the album to Howlin' Wolf.
-Although Howlin' Wolf was the first to record the song on his album The London Howlin' Wolf Sessions, it was written by James Oden, although writer Bill Janovitz says otherwise on AllMusic.com.
+Although Howlin' Wolf was the first to record the song on his album The London Howlin' Wolf Sessions, it was written by James Oden, although writer Bill Janovitz says otherwise on AllMusic.
 The title is also incorrect, because "I'm Leaving You" is a completely different song by Howlin' Wolf.
 This song was originally titled "What a Woman!", but was released after Wolf's death as "Commit a Crime" on his 1984 album All Night Boogie.
 Five years later, in 1986, musician Stevie Ray Vaughan included a version of the song on his own album, Live Alive.
-It is likely the title used was an honest mistake, since the song begins with the lyrics, "I'm leaving you, woman, before I commit a crime."
+It is likely the title used was an honest mistake, since the song begins with the lyrics, "I'm leaving you, woman, before I commit a crime".
 When Shepherd recorded the song for his own 1995 album Ledbetter Heights, he carried on the mistake and used Stevie Ray Vaughan's title for the song, also incorrectly crediting Wolf as the writer.

 Critical reception

-Reviewing for The Village Voice in December 1996, Robert Christgau relegated the album to his list of "honorable mentions".
+In Christgau's Consumer Guide, Robert Christgau relegated the album to his list of "honorable mentions".
 While highlighting "Born with a Broken Heart" and "I'm Leaving You (Commit a Crime)", he wrote in summary that Shepherd "plays better blues readymades than he writes [and] writes better blues readymades than his front man sings".
 AllMusic's Thom Owens later said that "Shepherd burns through a set of rather generic blues-rock ravers that are made special by his exceptional technique.
 It may still be a while before he says something original, but he plays with style, energy, and dedication, which is more than enough for a debut album."